shengyp/hetero_graph_code/README.md

-# Attention Guided Simpath Matrix Construction forHeterogeneous Information Network Embedding
+# A Semantic Path Guided Model for Heterogeneous Information Network Embedding

 This repository contains the code to train and evaluate models from the paper: